 If the dust abatement product becomes rough, please contact the County office and staff will do their best to resolve the situation, timely.

 If surfaces becomes rough and road hazards are present to motorists, the County will grade it.
 The County’s practice will be waiting for a rain event or to use a water truck to reactivate the dust abatement, then blade it smooth.
 This will typically put it back to the original state as to when it was first applied.
-Please refer to the disclosure notice on the application form or refer to our Dust Abatement Policies (links below).
+Please refer to the disclosure notice on the application form or refer to our Dust Abatement Policies (links above).